 It’s possible to help lower the risk of oral cancer with some preventative measures such as:

 • Conducting a self-examination regularly by checking for any of the above symptoms with a bright light and mirror.
 Feel for lumps in the neck and jawline

 • Book regular check-ups with a dental professional.
 They are trained to spot the early signs of oral cancer and may be able to detect something that you can’t see

 • 31% of all oral cancers in Australia are caused by excess alcohol consumption, and 59% by smoking, so avoiding these is a must

 • Limit exposure to the sun and use sunscreen always, especially on the lips

 Take care of your oral health

-Oral cancer can be a devastating disease but the good news is that it’s highly preventable and treatable, especially if detected early.
+It can be a devastating disease but the good news is that oral cancer can be prevented.
 Maintain regular dental visits to have your dentist and oral health therapist evaluate and help maintain the health of your teeth and gums.
-Contact Coburg Hill Oral Care on (03) 9041 5301 to make a booking today.
+Contact Coburg Hill Oral Care at (03) 9041 5301 to make a booking today.